 The functional currency is the currency of the primary economic environment in which an entity's operations are conducted.
 The functional currency of Bicycle Therapeutics plc and Bicycle Therapeutics Inc. is the United States Dollar, or USD.
-The functional currency of Bicycle Therapeutics plc's wholly owned non-U.S. subsidiaries, BicycleTx

-Limited and BicycleRD Limited, is the British Pound Sterling, and the condensed consolidated financial statements are presented in USD.
+The functional currency of Bicycle Therapeutics plc's wholly owned non-U.S. subsidiaries, BicycleTx Limited and BicycleRD Limited, is the British Pound Sterling, and the condensed consolidated financial statements are presented in USD.
 The functional currency of our subsidiaries is the same as the local currency.

 Monetary assets and liabilities denominated in currencies other than the functional currency are remeasured into the functional currency at rates of exchange prevailing at the balance sheet dates.
 Non-monetary assets and liabilities denominated in foreign currencies are remeasured into the functional currency at the exchange rates prevailing at the date of the transaction.
 Exchange gains or losses arising from foreign currency transactions are included in the determination of net loss for the respective periods.
 Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in general and administrative expense in the condensed consolidated statements of operations and comprehensive loss as incurred.
-We recorded foreign exchange losses of \$0.5 million and \$0.1 million for the three months ended March 31, 2023 and 2022, respectively.
+We recorded a foreign exchange gain of \$0.4 million for the three months ended June 30, 2023 and a foreign exchange loss of \$0.1 million for the three and six months ended June 30, 2022, respectively.